CondeNast/puppet-archive/README.md

 In order to not conflict with camptocamp, references to the keyword 'archive' in this module will be changed to voxpupuliarchive.
 To utilize this with puppet modules that depend on voxpupuli/puppet-archive, please fork those into /CondeNast, and then change references within those puppet modules.

+As necessary, pulls from upstream will be done in case of necessary voxpupuli/puppet-archive module updates.

 # Puppet Archive